masinister/masinister.github.io/_publications/2025-01-07-Nearest-Neighbor-Complexity-and-Boolean-Circuits.md

 ---
 title: "Nearest Neighbor Complexity and Boolean Circuits"
 collection: publications
-permalink: /publication/2024-11-2-Nearest-Neighbor-Complexity-and-Boolean-Circuits
+permalink: /publication/2025-01-07-Nearest-Neighbor-Complexity-and-Boolean-Circuits
-excerpt: 'This paper characterizes the number of data points required to represent Boolean functions via the nearest-neighbor rule.'
+excerpt: 'We initiate the systematic study of the representational power of nearest and \( k \)-nearest neighbors through Boolean circuit complexity.'
-date: 2024-11-2
+date: 2025-01-07
-venue: 'ITCS 2025'
+venue: 'ITCS'
 paperurl: 'http://masinister.github.io/files/nn.pdf'
 ---
+*In collaboration with Vladimir Podolskii and Daniel Reichman*

 **Abstract** A nearest neighbor representation of a Boolean function \( f \) is a set of vectors (anchors) labeled by \( 0 \) or \( 1 \) such that \( f(\vec{x}) = 1 \) if and only if the closest anchor to \( \vec{x} \) is labeled by \( 1 \).
 This model was introduced by Hajnal, Liu, and Turán (2022), who studied bounds on the minimum number of anchors required to represent Boolean functions under different choices of anchors (real vs. Boolean vectors) as well as the more expressive model of \( k \)-nearest neighbors.

 We initiate the systematic study of the representational power of nearest and \( k \)-nearest neighbors through Boolean circuit complexity.
 To this end, we establish a close connection between Boolean functions with polynomial nearest neighbor complexity and those that can be efficiently represented by classes based on linear inequalities—*min-plus polynomial threshold functions*—previously studied in relation to threshold circuits.
 This extends an observation of Hajnal et al. (2022).